-The Pink Ribbon House project is a unique and collaborative philanthropic experience dedicated to raising funds and awareness for breast cancer research and patient care at the Lester and Sue Smith Breast Center at Baylor College of Medicine.
+The Pink Ribbon House project was a unique and collaborative philanthropic experience dedicated to raising funds and awareness for breast cancer research and patient care at the Lester and Sue Smith Breast Center at Baylor College of Medicine.

-Established in 2003 by the Lester and Sue Smith Breast Center Advisory Council, the project has raised nearly $2.5 million for the Smith Breast Center.
+Established in 2003 by the Lester and Sue Smith Breast Center Advisory Council, the project raised nearly $2.5 million for the Smith Breast Center.

 Pink Ribbon Houses was the brainchild of Royce Hassell, a Houston builder who wanted to offer his own personal touch to fundraising efforts in honor of his wife, Silvia, a breast cancer survivor.

 Description: The 2012 Pink Ribbon House depicts the style of a French country home set in Memorial's Hunters Creek Village.